opendr-eu/opendr/src/opendr/perception/activity_recognition/README.md

 ### CoTransEnc
-Continual Transformer Encoder supply an efficient formulation of the Transformer Encoder for step-wise (temporal) inference.
+Continual Transformer Encoder supplies an efficient formulation of the Transformer Encoder for step-wise (temporal) inference.
 The tool provided here can be used on top of user-supplied features to perform time-series inference-tasks.

 __BibTeX__:
 ```bibtex